 Sit on the ground on a yoga mat or other cushioned surface, legs straight out in front of you – then begin.

-1. Hinge forward at the hips, keeping your back straight, lower your torso until resting on your legs or as far as you can go.
+- Hinge forward at the hips, keeping your back straight.
+Lower your torso until it rests on your legs or as far as you can go.

-3. Slowly lift your head and torso up until sitting upright.
+- Slowly lift your head and torso until you are sitting upright.

 5. Bridge Pose (Setu Bandha Sarvangasana)

 Your back can take a lot of the heat from digestive issues, causing pain and discomfort.
-This yoga pose can relieve some of that discomfort and pressure while giving you a boost of energy.
+This yoga pose can relieve some discomfort and pressure while giving you a boost of energy.

-1. Keeping your arms beside you and your feet flat on the ground, lift your hips up into the air as far as you’re comfortable.
+- Keeping your arms beside you and your feet flat on the ground, lift your hips into the air as far as you’re comfortable.
 Keep your upper back and head on the ground.

 6. Extended Wide Squat (Malasana)

 The extended wide squat can provide hip and lower back relief during a digestive flare-up.
-It will open your hips up and squeeze your belly, giving lower back and hip relief.
+It opens your hips up and squeezes your belly, releasing lower back and hip pain.

 Stand on a mat or cushioned surface, feet slightly wider than your hips.